hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > If dancers please, be formed a different way;
 >
-> Four tops and bottoms has each dance in turn,
+> Four tops and bottoms has each dance in turn[^252],
 >
 > And how they're made you from this card may learn.

->
+[^252]: All quadrilles that are danced four times, as l'Eté, may be sa'd to have four tops and four bottoms.

 > Quadrilles are either 2/4 or 6/8,
 >
 > From these two times quadrilles all emanate,